Membrane sweep: everything you need to know

 A membrane sweep - sometimes referred to as a cervical sweep - is something you might be offered if you go overdue on your birth date.

-As our favourite GP, Dr Philippa Kaye (read more about Philippa on her dedicated website) explains: “The aim is to sweep the membranes or sac which surrounds the baby away from the cervix and in doing so stimulate the production of hormones which then starts labour.
+Family GP Dr Philippa Kaye explains: "The aim is to sweep the membranes or sac which surrounds the baby away from the cervix and in doing so stimulate the production of hormones which then starts labour.

 "Even if the midwife can't actually sweep the membranes away by inserting a finger into the cervix you can stretch it and massage it slightly, and again, help start labour."